Your lender asked for a letter of explanation regarding an inquiry on your credit report.

 Hard inquiries vs soft inquiries

-Hard inquiries are ones where a creditor is checking your credit to open a new debt account.
+Hard inquiries are ones where a creditor checks your credit to open a new account.

 Soft inquiries are credit checks not having to do with new credit.
+They may not even show up on your credit report.
 For instance, an insurance company might pull credit to determine your premiums.

 Lenders typically only ask about hard inquiries.
-Even if they ask about soft inquiries, you can easily explain these.
+Even if they ask about soft inquiries, you can easily explain them.

 Sample letter of explanation for mortgage credit inquiries – FAQ

 Be honest.
 Perhaps you had second thoughts about a new credit card or car purchase after applying.
-Just explain why you didn’t go through with opening the account.
+Just explain why you didn’t go through it.

 Not directly.
-Too many inquiries from many different types of creditors can lower your credit score, making approval harder.
+Too many inquiries from creditors can lower your credit score, making approval harder.
 However, the lender’s primary concern is that you opened a new credit account.
 This could result in a large monthly payment and push you over debt-to-income limits.

 Credit inquiries are not usually a big issue